eagletrt/handcart-sw/docs/main.md

 Make sure that just the people needed are near the handcart, the presence of an ESO would be ideal in a not official environment, and required in a race environment.
 Turn ONthe TSMS key.
 From now on, the system could be at >400 DC volt.
-Turn ON the PON.
 Start the charging software, and then, start the charge.
-In case of any problem, push the red shutdown button in the handcart, this will stop the charge and close the AIRs of the accumulator.
+In case of any problem, push the red shutdown button in the handcart, this will stop the charge and open the AIRs of the accumulator.

 # Backup (Emergency) software